Martin Hinteregger: Eintracht Frankfurt

 On deadline day, 31 January 2019, he was loaned to Eintracht Frankfurt from Augsburg.
 Under head coach and compatriot Adi Hütter, under whom he had already played in Salzburg, he immediately established himself as a regular starter and featured in the starting eleven in 14 league games by the end of the season, in which he scored one goal.
 He was also in the starting lineup in seven Europa League games and, after beating Shakhtar Donetsk, Inter Milan and Benfica, Eintracht made it semi-finals, where they faced eventual winners Chelsea.
 In the second leg, Hinteregger put in a man of the match performance despite missing a penalty in the shootout, and was celebrated by his own fans after the end of the game.
 A picture showing him in the arms of a fan comforting him later became the cover of his 2021 book, Martin Hinteregger Innensicht.

 Ahead of the 2019–20 season, Hinteregger briefly returned to FC Augsburg, where Martin Schmidt had taken over as head coach in April 2019.
 In August 2019, Hinteregger signed a permanent deal with Eintracht – a five-year contract.
 During the season he was a key player in Frankfurt's back three and made a total of 49 competitive appearances.
 In the Bundesliga, he scored eight goals off corner kicks, making him one of the most prolific goalscoring defenders in Europe.
 With his team he reached the round of 16 of the Europa League and the semi-finals of the DFB-Pokal.
 In the 2020–21 season, Hinteregger maintained his regular place at centre-back and qualified for Europa League with his team in fifth place.
-Prior to the 2021–22 season, he was named by vice-captain by new head coach Oliver Glasner behind new captain Sebastian Rode.
+Prior to the 2021–22 season, he was named vice-captain by new head coach Oliver Glasner behind new captain Sebastian Rode.
 He made 37 competitive appearances during the season, where he was almost exclusively in the starting eleven.
 After Hinteregger had some poor performances in the first half of the season, his form improved from March 2022.
 In the Europa League in particular, he attracted attention with strong performances and reached the final with his team after victories in the knockout stages against Sevilla, Barcelona and West Ham United.
 Eintracht would go on to win the final against Rangers on penalties on 18 May 2022; Hinteregger was subsequently included in the competition's team of the season by UEFA.

 On 23 June 2022, Eintracht Frankfurt announced the immediate termination of Hinteregger's contract by mutual consent, after which he retired from professional football.